 Move at least one variable in the Frequencies for: list.
 Multiple variables should normally have the same category codes and value labels.
-(If different value labels are present for the same value, Figure 19: Tables of Frequencies SPSS uses the label from the variable specified first in this list.)
+(If different value labels are present for the same value, SPSS uses the label from the variable specified first in this list.)